-When your pup comes home and you spot a cut, your reflex may well be to reach for the human standard first aid kit item of Neosporin.
+When your pup comes in from an afternoon in their wireless dog fence and you spot a cut, your reflex may well be to reach for the human standard first aid kit item of Neosporin.
 But you must first ask yourself: can I use Neosporin on my dog?
 Medical ointment is highly popular among humans and is super useful.
 Before you go smearing the substance or spraying the medicine on your dog’s wounds, there is some information of which you should be aware of when wondering Is Neosporin safe for dogs.

 Neosporin Ointment: What Is It?

 The product Neosporin is used for wound care; it is an antibacterial ointment designed for topical use.
 This means that it is good for killing bacteria when it is applied on open wounds such as cuts.
 You may have seen it advertised with the phrase triple antibiotic cream.
 This refers to three ingredients it contains bacitracin, as well as neomycin and polymyxin b.
 These ingredients are a trio of antibiotics that work well in halting the development of infections.
 Neosporin does not have an effect on infections caused by viruses or fungi.